Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 - The Ragin' Cajuns have been favored by 12 points or more six times this season and have covered the spread in two of them.

-- Louisiana's games this year have hit the over one time in eight opportunities (12.5%).

-- The Ragin' Cajuns average 32.0 points per game, comparable to the 30.1 per contest the Panthers give up.

-- When Louisiana puts up more than 30.1 points, it is 3-0 against the spread and 3-0 overall.
+- Louisiana is 3-0 against the spread and 3-0 overall in games when it puts up more than 30.1 points.

 - This year, the Ragin' Cajuns have seven turnovers, three fewer than the Panthers have takeaways (10).